-- 20.1 Any Party affected by a Force Majeure Event is excused from performing its obligations under the Contract while the inability to perform continues, if it both: - (a) provides written notice to the other Party; - (b) uses all reasonable measures practical to reduce the impact of the Force Majeure Event. - 20.2 Either party can partially or fully terminate the Contract if the provision of the Deliverables is materially affected by a Force Majeure Event which lasts for 90 days continuously. - 20.3 Where a Party terminates under clause 20.2: - (a) each party must cover its own losses; - (b) clause 11.5(b) to 11.5(g) applies.
+- 20.1 Any Party affected by a Force Majeure Event is excused from performing its obligations under the Contract while the inability to perform continues, if it both: - (a) provides written notice to the other Party;

+- (b) uses all reasonable measures practical to reduce the impact of the Force Majeure Event. - 20.2 Either party can partially or fully terminate the Contract if the provision of the Deliverables is materially affected by a Force Majeure Event which lasts for 90 days continuously. - 20.3 Where a Party terminates under clause 20.2: - (a) each party must cover its own losses; - (b) clause 11.5(b) to 11.5(g) applies to the extent not disapplied as part of the Order Form.